-Students who repeatedly display inappropriate behavior will be placed on behavior contracts to specifically address the behaviors and their corrections.
-Behavior contracts may include in-school, at -home and community interventions.
+Students who repeatedly display inappropriate behavior will be placed on behavior contracts to specifically address the behaviors and their consequences.
+Behavior contracts may include in-school and at -home interventions.

 Alcohol and Drug Policy

 Any participation in possession or use of alcohol and/or drugs at school or any school-related event is prohibited.
 See the specific policy in the "Policies and Related Forms" section of this handbook.